dimitri-nicolo/calico/networking/egress-gateway-aws.md

 change the source IP of the traffic to their own IP.
 The egress gateways used can be chosen at the pod or namespace scope allowing for flexibility in how the cluster is seen from outside.

-In AWS, egress gateway source IP addresses are chosen from an IP pool backed by an [AWS Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) using {{site.prodname}} IPAM.   {{site.prodname}} IPAM allows the IP addresses to be precisely controlled, this allows for static configuration of external appliances.
-Using an IP pool backed by an AWS subnet allows {{site.prodname}} to configure the AWS fabric to route traffic to and from the egress gateway using its own IP address.
+In AWS, egress gateway source IP addresses are chosen from an IP pool backed by an [VPC Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) using {{site.prodname}} IPAM.   {{site.prodname}} IPAM allows the IP addresses to be precisely controlled, this allows for static configuration of external appliances.
+Using an IP pool backed by a VPC Subnet allows {{site.prodname}} to configure the AWS fabric to route traffic to and from the egress gateway using its own IP address.

 ### Features